 If your loved one was killed due to an impaired or distracted motorist's negligent actions, you may be entitled to recover financial compensation for your loss.
 Certain family members of someone who died in an avoidable motor vehicle collision in New Jersey may receive financial compensation for lost benefits and wages, loss of consortium, and their loved one's medical and funeral expenses.
 A quality personal injury attorney can explain your rights in more detail.

 Please contact the dedicated personal injury and accident lawyers at Korngut Paleudis LLC if you lost a loved one in a preventable car crash in New York, New Jersey, or Connecticut.
 Our hardworking attorneys are available to help you recover the financial compensation you deserve following a drunken driving or other collision.
 Our caring advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a capable lawyer about your personal injury or wrongful death claim, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a capable lawyer about your personal injury or wrongful death claim, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.

 Texting teen gets 5 years in fatal NJ crash, myfoxny.com